Power-Components/powergrid-doc/docs/table/cell-actions-buttons.md

 ### toggleable

 * If `isToggleable` is `true`, the table cell will be converted into a `toggleable` button.

+This method is not avaialble for `Collection` PowerGrid tables.

 | Parameter            | Description                 | Default |
 |----------------------|-----------------------------|---------|